AdaptOR2021/AdaptOR2021.github.io/_pages/submissiondetails.md

   $ docker run --gpus all -v "<absolute_host_input_directory>:/input" -v "<absolute_host_output_directory>:/output" adaptor_challenge landmark_detection
   ```

-  - (Optional:) For each novel input data of size 512x288, the model should be able to output an image which was **transformed** into the Intraop-Domain and vice versa.
+  - (Optional:) For each new input image of size 512x288, the model should be able to output an image which was **transformed** into the Intraop-Domain and vice versa.
 These results do not play a role in the final rankings, but should provide insights on the quality of image-to-image transformation.
 Example images will be shown during the workshop event and in the joint publication.
 Depending on the number of submissions, an additional user-study with domain experts might be conducted at a later stage.
 The docker container should transform **all images** in the hosts input directory via the command:
   ```
   $ docker run --gpus all -v "<absolute_host_input_directory>:/input" -v "<absolute_host_output_directory>:/output" adaptor_challenge domain_transformation
   ```